Monolith Inc.: Relocation

 In 2015, the company announced that it was building a new plant near Hallam, Nebraska, named Olive Creek, with the capacity to produce approximately 14,000 tons of carbon black annually.
 Monolith broke ground on the facility in 2016, after investigating 18 potential locations across the US and Canada.
 The company also announced an agreement to provide the hydrogen gas it generated to the Nebraska Public Power District (NPPD).
 The plan was to retrofit the Sheldon Power Station to burn hydrogen instead of coal.
 However, the retrofitting project was later scrapped due to its cost and complexity.
 Hanson said an alternative use had been found, and the company later announced the hydrogen gas would be converted to anhydrous ammonia and sold as fertilizer.
 In 2018, the company moved its headquarters from California to Nebraska.
 Bob Kerrey, who formerly served as a US senator and as Nebraska's governor, joined Monolith's board in 2019.

 By 2020, the company had raised $274 million in funding.
 The Olive Creek facility was completed that year with a cost of $100 million.
 In June 2020, the company reported its proposed Olive Creek expansion would require 2.3 to 4.6 billion gallons of groundwater per year to operate, drawing criticism from the community and natural resource managers in the area.
 Hanson said that the initial water use estimates the company received from consultants were hurried, and that projected annual water needs had lowered to 450 to 800 million gallons.
 The expanded plant was expected to cost $1 billion, and produce an additional 180,000 tons of carbon black, 12 times more than the original Olive Creek plant, and include a place with capacity to produce 275,000 tons of anhydrous ammonia from hydrogen gas annually.
 In September that year, the original Olive Creek plant began production.
-Mitsubishi Heavy Industries announced in December that it had invested in Monolith.
+On November 30, 2020, Mitsubishi Heavy Industries announced that it had invested in Monolith.